json-schema-form/angular-schema-form/docs/index.md

 `condition` should be a string with an angular expression.
 If that expression evaluates as thruthy the field will be rendered into the DOM otherwise not.
-The expression is evaluated in the parent scope of the `sf-schema` directive (the same as onClick on buttons) but with access to the current model and current array index under the name `model` and `arrayIndex`.
+The expression is evaluated in the parent scope of the `sf-schema` directive (the same as onClick on buttons) but with access to the current model, current model value and current array index under the name `model`, `modelValue` and `arrayIndex`.
 This is useful for hiding/showing parts of a form depending on another form control.

 ex.
 A checkbox that shows an input field for a code when checked